Áine M. Humble

 “Facebook friend”.
 However I am always looking for new Facebook friends (with people I

 I completed my PhD in Human Development and Family Studies, with a minor in Women Studies, at Oregon State University.
 I have an undergraduate degree in Home Economics, with a major in Family Studies, and a Master’s degree in Family Life Education.
 I also have a diploma in Early Childhood Development.
-I am certified as a Family Life Educator (CFLE) through the National Council on Family Relations.

 My primary research interest focuses on family dynamics related to family rituals and transitions, in particular the transition to marriage.
 I have also increasingly been studying same-sex couples and LGBT aging issues.
 Currently, I am studying the effectiveness of COVID-19 “immediate family bubbles” for parents with young children in Nova Scotia.
 My secondary research interests involve older women and healthy aging and qualitative research methods.
 Training workshops in Canada on qualitative software (with a focus on MAXQDA) are available through my consulting company, Fada Research Consulting (email@example.com).

 I have supervised graduate student theses in the following areas: (a) family work, (b) retirement, (c) gay and lesbian families/LGBTQ aging, (d) women and aging, and (e) sexuality education.